All Products

 • Solution

-Enable Block Change Tracking (BCT) in the Oracle database.
-BCT is a feature that is used to speed up RMAN incremental backups by tracking changes to data blocks.
-This reduces backup time.
-This setting is disabled by default.
-You must manually enable it to take advantage of its ability to accelerate RMAN incremental backups.
+Enable Block Change Tracking (BCT) in your Oracle database.
+BCT accelerates RMAN incremental backups by tracking data block changes to reduce backup time.
+This feature is disabled by default and must be enabled manually.

 Pros and cons of BCT